sebastian-mutz/fsml/README.md

 This stage is reached once FSML:

-- has undergone substantial testing (incl. comparisons to other libs)
+- has undergone substantial testing (incl. comparisons to other libs).
 - has proper documentation.
 - fully works with GFortran and LFortran compilers.